apache/opendal/examples/rust/section01-introduction/README.md

 In this section, we chose `Fs` service as example because it is simple and don't need extra work to set up, all service available can be found [here](https://docs.rs/opendal/latest/opendal/services/index.html).

 This is a independent project, the `src/main.rs` provide a example usage about `Fs`.
-It `read` a file and print its content to console, overwrite some new content to it and read & print content again to verify the `write` operator has been taken effect, copy a new file and then delete the old one.
+It `read` a file and print its content to console, overwrite some new content to it and read & print content again to verify the `write` operator has been taken effect and then delete the file.

 Use `cargo run` to run this project.
 Just take a try.